The Complete Travel Guide to Wanaka, New Zealand

 Things to Do in Wanaka with Kids

-- Enjoy healthy competition in archery, mini-golf, claybird shooting and more (on Viator and Tripadvisor)
+- Enjoy healthy competition in archery, mini-golf, claybird shooting and more at Crossfire

 - Let the little ones loose at the Wanaka Dinosaur Park.

-Find out more about each family-friendly activity, as well as a few more, in 10 Things to Do in Wanaka with Kids!
+Find out more about each family-friendly activity, as well as a few more, in the 15 Things to Do in Wanaka with Kids!

 Wanaka for Couples

-Wanaka is an absolute must-see on your New Zealand honeymoon itinerary or even for a quick romantic getaway.
-The setting is idyllic, the accommodation is quaint and comfortable, all you need is to fill up your time together with amazing (and romantic) experiences.
+Wanaka is an absolute must-see on your New Zealand honeymoon or romantic getaway itinerary or even for a quick romantic getaway.
+The setting is idyllic, the accommodation is quaint and comfortable; all you need is to fill up your time together with amazing (and romantic) experiences.
 From wine tasting to active adventures on the ski fields, the possibilities almost seem endless for a couple’s getaway in Wanaka.
-Check out The Honeymoon Guide to Wanaka for more tips.
+Check out The Honeymoon & Romantic Getaway Guide to Wanaka for more tips.

-- Cruise around Lake Wanaka a “happy hour” (more info on Viator and Tripadvisor)
+- Cruise around Lake Wanaka at “happy hour”

-- Learn a new skill together on the ski slopes (on Viator and Tripadvisor)
+- Learn a new skill together on the ski slopes of Cardrona or Treble Cone

 - Snuggle up with a movie and gourmet food at Cinema Paradiso

-- Hit Wanaka bike trails together (on Viator and Tripadvisor).
+- Hit remote Wanaka bike trails together with General Adventure Company.

-Find out more about each romantic activity, as well as a few others, in 10 Romantic Activities in Wanaka for Couples.
+Find out more about each romantic activity, as well as a few others, in the 10 Romantic Things to Do in Wanaka.